Arpitv26/arpitv26.github.io/README.md

+# Online Portfolio

-# Hello Everyone, This is my online portfolio.
+Hello Everyone, This is my online portfolio.
 This is one of first big personal projects that I worked on in which I showcase my projects and abilities as well as what I have learned in my journey to become a software engineer.

 Form this project I learned:
 - Basic HTML, CSS, JAVA.